Amanda Cerny Flaunts Figure In Sexy Black Bikini, Jokes About The Land Where She Wants To Live

 Wherever it is that Cerny’s latest picture was taken, fans immediately loved it.
 Amanda has built up a following of a whopping 23.6 million followers on Instagram, and nearly 2 million of them had liked this latest post in a mere 14 hours.

-Amanda Cerny is living her best life these days, as her career is on fire, she’s been in her relationhip with Johannes for a while now, and she’s clearly maintaining a smoking-hot bikini body.
+Amanda Cerny is living her best life these days, as her career is on fire, she’s been in her relationship with Johannes for a while now, and she’s clearly maintaining a smoking-hot bikini body.
 Her IMDb page reveals that she’s got a handful of entertainment-related projects in the works right now, she’s got numerous endorsement deals in place, and she’s got fitness-related projects coming together too.
 Cerny’s fans love everything she shares with them, but there is no question that photos like this latest bikini one are clear favorites among her millions of followers.